 How often you have follow up appointments depends on the results of your surgery.
 Ask your doctor how often you need to have these and what they will involve.

-You usually have an endoscopy 3 months later to check that your stomach is healing.
+You might need more treatment if you have Barrett’s oesophagus.
+You usually have an endoscopy 3 months later to check that your oesophagus is healing.